neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 - too much management
 - too short projects
 - too little cross project/team collaboration (too few shared tasks, challenges, deliverables, ...)
-- too small mountains in Skeikampen
 - too few women in e-infrastructure
 - too little incentives to stay in academic environment (e.g. drag of people to industry)
 - users and providers seemingly having diametral goals
-- projects having to diverse goals (operational vs development vs building up competency)
+- projects having too diverse goals (operational vs development vs building up competency)
 - projects being too cloudy
 - projects being hampered by political background
-- ... add your own observations
+- people being bogged down in tasks which are not their main tasks

 ### Task

 Propose concrete actions, develop ideas for future projects or define specific outcomes requiring / utilizing collaborations among ongoing or emerging projects and activities to support the NeIC 2016-2020 strategy.
-Target specific combinations of 2, 3, old and new, or all projects.
+Target specific combinations of two, three, old and new, or all projects.
 Define milestones at 6, 12 and 24 months, and estimate budget implications.
 Answer questions such as